 General

 First, navigate to Stores > Configuration > Magefan Extensions > Convert Guest to Customer and Enable the extension.
-Then choose whether to Automatically Convert Guest to Customer
+Then choose whether to Automatically Convert Guest to Customer.
+We'll discuss it later.

 1. If you can find the extension files in the folder